technofocus-pte/dataengdatawrhusazdatabrcksdepth/Lab guides/Use case 01/Usecase01.md

-# Use Case 01 - End-to-End Streaming Pipeline with Delta Live Tables in Azure Databricks.V.12
+# Use Case 01 - End-to-End Streaming Pipeline with Delta Live Tables in Azure Databricks

 Solution focus area